-Our heart center is the place from which Spirit does its work in us as us.
-We sink deeply into our heart center through meditation or prayer.
+The heart center (Zion) is the place from which Spirit does its work in us as us.
+The way in which we sink deeply into our heart center is otherwise known as meditation or prayer.
 Our attention must be focused on God (let them praise your name) in order for our lives to be made sacred.
 We have no capacity to make our lives and ourselves sacred; it is a gift from God, the Holy one.

-Spirit has established Divine law to guide us into right relationship with God.
-The knowledge of the formalities of the law is useful in the initial stages of spiritual development, but we eventually reach a point at which further progress requires a deeper understanding.
+Spirit has established Divine law to guide us into right relationship with God (understanding oneness).
+Moses and Aaron represent the formalities and letter of the law.
+This knowledge of the formalities of the law is useful in the initial stages of spiritual development, but we eventually reach a point at which further progress requires a deeper understanding.
 The formalities are important but they are less than true spiritual understanding, which comes from the heart.

 Our quest for full awareness is only answered in the pure contact with Spirit (cloud), which is not formal, structured, rational or intellectual.
 Our quest for knowledge of God must eventually come to terms with the understanding that we are seeking to know the Unknowable.
 The mature seeker knows that God can never be defined by any human being’s limited knowledge.
 We are gifted with glimpses and moments of clarity but we never have the complete picture.